 A Financial Opportunity Center®, in its inherent design, requires an organization or program to provide integrated programming to clients, which often requires a complex, intentional process and organizational structure.
 Use these resources to help you plan for an efficient and effective integrated service delivery model that supports client success and operational excellence.

-Launching a new FOC takes time, intention, and money.
-Here's a general timeline and overview of the three phases of planning and piloting to launch an FOC.
+Launching a new FOC program takes time, intention, and money.
+Here's a general timeline and overview of the three phases of planning and piloting to launch your FOC progamming.

-Thinking about starting a Financial Opportunity Center®?
+Thinking about starting a Financial Opportunity Center® site?
 In the middle of planning?
 Read these key initial resources to understand the core framework and approach of the model.

-This guide pulls from nearly a decade of experience working with FOCs across the country in order to present a framework for organizations considering adopting the integrated services delivery (ISD) model.
+This guide pulls from nearly a decade of experience working with FOC programs and local partners across the country in order to present a framework for organizations considering adopting the integrated services delivery (ISD) model.

 Local Initiatives Support Corporation | November 2013